Interactions: Introduction

 Courtesy of Siba Majid

 Pharmacists are the NHS experts on drug interactions.
 Preventing, detecting and managing them is part of their clinical role.
 Interactions are flagged up by e-prescribing systems, and appear in patient information leaflets and in the BNF.
 Healthcare professionals and patients need to know the clinical significance of these interactions and how to manage them.
-And that's where pharmacists come in.
+That's where pharmacists come in.

 Drug interactions can pose a significant risk to patients, although in practice they are a much less common cause of harm than adverse reactions.
-However, interactions are perhaps recognised less often and the pharmacist's active safeguarding role helps to protect patients.
+However, interactions are perhaps recognised less often, and the pharmacist's active safeguarding role helps to protect patients.

 Definition of a drug interaction